-What are the top New York game design schools?
+What are the top game design programs in New York for 2020?

 The NYU Game Center, Department of Design offers several programs for aspiring game designers.
-Options include a Game Design BFA or MFA and a Minor in Game Design.
-The BFA program is organized in three primary areas including Game Studies, Game Design, Game Development, and four production areas including Programming, Visual Design, Audio Design, and Game Business.
+Options include a BFA, MFA and Minor in Game Design.
+The BFA program is organized in three primary areas including Game Studies, Game Design, Game Development, four production areas including Programming, Visual Design, Audio Design, and Game Business, and a Capstone.
 Students may specialize in Game Programming, Visual or Audio Design, or Game Development.

 The Game Center MFA is a two-year degree that includes classes in Game Design, Game Production, Game Studies, and Game History.
 Students will gain hands-on experience by taking studio courses and participating in play labs, and electives will allow students to “explore everything from Game Journalism to Games and Players (a class on the psychology and emotions of game play).”